Mediators held in Ukraine as U.S. readies new Russia sanctions

 "People who come here as observers bringing with them a real spy: it's not appropriate," Vyacheslav Ponomaryov said in front of a security service building occupied by separatists where the Ukrainian government said the observers were being detained.

-The fresh U.S. and EU sanctions come in response to Russia's alleged efforts to destabilize eastern Ukraine, said sources familiar with the matter, speaking on condition of anonymity.
+The fresh U.S. and EU sanctions come in response to Russia's alleged efforts to destabilise eastern Ukraine, said sources familiar with the matter, speaking on condition of anonymity.

 The EU is expected to name 15 previously unidentified individuals to be placed under sanctions and would focus on those it thinks are responsible for the unrest in Ukraine, the sources said.